Readmikenow enjoys learning the history of many things. The beginning of companies, holidays, events, movies, people, and more interest him.

 There was a tailor in the San Francisco area who worked hard to meet the gold miners' clothing needs.
 His name was Jacob Davis.
 He was from Reno, Nevada.
 Davis would buy many bolts of jeans cloth from the Levi Strauss & Co.
 Wholesale House.
 He decided to reinforce the corners of the pockets of the jeans pants with metal rivets.
 This made the pants much stronger.

 Davis tried to patent the idea but couldn't.
 He didn't have the funds necessary to file all the paperwork.
 This is the reason he approached Levi Strauss with his idea in 1872.
 As a result, both of them were on the patent.
-It was issued on May 20, 1873, from the U.S. Patent and Trademark Office.
+It was issued on May 20, 1873, by the U.S. Patent and Trademark Office.
 Levi Strauss then employed Davis to work at his factory and manage the production of the riveted pants.

 Read More From Owlcation